chudzian/CurrencyMonitor/README.md

-CurrencyMonitor is an Android app that uses Fixer REST Api to get exchange rates of EURO currency.
+CurrencyMonitor is an Android app that uses Fixer REST Api to get exchange rates of EURO currencies.